Linthouse F.C.: Scottish League members

 The club's 1895–96 League season was not a successful one, with the club finishing bottom of the ten-club division.
 The club nearly lost its League place at the end of the season.
 Wishaw Thistle, which had successfully retained the Scottish Football Combination, applied to join the League, and in the election voting, Linthouse and Wishaw tied for the third and final League place.
 On a run-off vote, Linthouse retained its place by 21 votes to 19.

 One consolation that season was a record attendance of 10,000 for the Glasgow Cup game against Celtic in September 1895 (a 7–1 defeat).

 The club spent five seasons in Division Two without much success, their highest finish being fifth in season 1897–98.
 Arguably their best achievements were in the Glasgow Cup, where they reached the semi-finals three times (in the 1891–92, 1896–97 and 1899–1900 seasons), losing to Rangers or Celtic each time.
 Even then, examination of their progress indicates they had fortunate draws against obscure teams on those occasions, while typically losing to the better-known opponents.
 The main exception to this was a 3–1 win in October 1896 over Partick Thistle who were something of a local rival, the clubs being based about a mile apart in competing burghs on opposite banks of the River Clyde, meeting frequently in the Alliance and SFL Division Two, and occasionally in the Scottish Qualifying Cup.

 In 1899–1900 the club finished bottom of the division, and was struggling with low attendances in the shadow of Rangers; the club's Glasgow Cup semi-final with Celtic could only attract 5,000 fans, while Rangers could attract 40,000 against the same opponents.
 Part of the blame was also put on new Junior clubs offering better entertainment and taking fans from the smaller clubs, Linthouse being specifically named as one of the clubs that had been "killed" by the rise of Junior football.
 At the end of the season, Linthouse decided not to seek re-election to the league.

+End of the club

-Linthouse entered the Scottish Cup the following season and progressed to the second preliminary round as their first round opponents Clydebank forfeited the tie.
-However Linthouse themselves forfeited their second round tie with Motherwell and the football side was discontinued.
+Despite rumours in August that the club had closed shop, Linthouse entered the Scottish Cup and Glasgow Cup for 1900–01, with the intent of running on purely amateur lines.
+The club even progressed to the second preliminary round of the Scottish as first round opponents Clydebank forfeited the tie.
+However Linthouse in turn forfeited its second round tie with Motherwell, as well as its first round Glasgow Cup tie, and the football side was discontinued.